Basilica and Convent of Nuestra Señora de la Merced: History

 In 1757, the founder Francisco de León carried the inscription "Be blessed and praised the Sacred Heart of Jesus".
 In 1775, the founder Pedro Mexía made the "San José", and in 1787, the founder Lima Calero, who resided in Maravillas, oversaw the installation of the main bell (which has a diameter of 1.56m).

 Before the proclamation of Independence of Peru, Matías Maestro (who introduced neoclassicism in Lima), rebuilt the altarpiece that was gilded in 1810 by Felix Batlle.

 In 1860, the architect Guillermo D'Coudry directed restoration works at the church.

 In the early-20th century the façade of the basilica of La Merwced, including the entrance, was covered with a thick layer of plaster resembling a French architectural style.
 The plaster was removed in 1940 by Emilio Harth-Terr, returning the facade to its original appearance.

 Reredos and the Virgin of Mercy

 The church contains a variety of reredos.
 The altarpiece is fire-gilded.
 The center of the altarpiece contains an image of the Virgin of Mercy, declared in 1615 the "heavenly protector of [Lima]."
 In 1730 the Cabildo named her "Perpetual Patroness of the Fields of Lima,".
 She also was named patroness of the Arms of Peru by the Constituent Congress in 1823.
-On September 24 of 1921, President Augusto Leguía, together with the Duchess of Goyeneche, bestowed upon her the honorable title of Gran Mariscala (Great Marshal Woman).
+On September 24, 1921, President Augusto Leguía, together with the Duchess of Goyeneche, bestowed upon her the honorable title of Gran Mariscala (Great Marshal Woman).

 The virgin holds the shackles and scapular of her religious order, along with a gold scepter.

 The altar of the Holy Christ of Help, a statue made by Juan Martínez Montañés, depicts the supposed conversations of Christ with Priest Urraca.